antyakushev/tabdown/README.md

 ##Todo:
-- Make installation process easier
-- Make it completely one todo list
+- Make it support only one todo list (eg. no need to edit code) Support default values for certain things
+- Add enviormental variables (MODE=Weekend MODE=Weekday)
+- Make it export the current task as an environmental variable
 - Colorize README, fix example code formatting with inline HTML